-The current Centers for Medicare and Medicaid (CMS) Blue Button service was established in 2010 as a joint effort of CMS and the Veterans Administration and allows CMS beneficiaries to download their CMS information via MyMedicare.gov.
-CMS undertook a conceptual re‑design of Blue Button to be a “data‑as‑a‑service” platform.
-To implement this re‑design, CMS utilized the new HL7 Fast Healthcare Interoperability Resources (FHIR) standard.
+The current CMS Blue Button service was established in 2010 as a joint effort of CMS and the Veterans Administration and allows CMS beneficiaries to download their CMS information via MyMedicare.gov.
+CMS took part in a conceptual re‑design of Blue Button to be a “data‑as‑a‑service” platform.
+To accomplish this re‑design, CMS utilized the new Health Level Seven (HL7) Fast Healthcare Interoperability Resources (FHIR) standard.

 PROJECT PURPOSE & GOALS

-Utilizing the FHIR framework to ensure data is in a structured format that can be accepted by a wide range of applications, the Blue Button on FHIR (BBonFHIR) interface will put Medicare beneficiaries in control of connecting their data to third‑party applications and services they trust.
+Utilizing the FHIR framework to ensure data is in a structured format that can be accepted by a wide range of applications; the Blue Button on FHIR (BBonFHIR) interface put Medicare beneficiaries in control of connecting their data to third‑party applications and services they trust.
 In this model, beneficiaries are empowered to select participation in research based on their preferences (e.g., enrolling in a genetic cancer research study because of a familial history of cancer).
-This will dramatically simplify the acquisition of beneficiary claims data to support beneficiary participation in clinical research studies.
-Once complete, the BBonFHIR Service API will allow researchers to selectively pull beneficiaries’ Medicare part A, B, and D claims data specific for specific research needs.
+This dramatically simplified the acquisition of beneficiary claims data to support beneficiary participation in clinical research studies.
+The BBonFHIR Service API allowed researchers to selectively pull beneficiaries’ Medicare part A, B, and D claims data specific for specific research needs.

 Develop the BBonFHIR service and publish the code on open source software.

 Publish a technical paper on CMS Blue Button Structure Data.